zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 sidebar_label: Step 1 - Set Up Dev Portal
 ---

-This guide will walk you through the steps required to monetize your Zuplo API.
+This guide will walk you through the steps required to set up your Zuplo API's Developer Portal.
+This is where your customers will see and subscribe to your API's plans.

 If you don't already have a Zuplo API, you can create a new project using the "ToDo" sample or following step 1 of the
 [Getting Started quickstart](./step-1-setup-basic-gateway.md).